 Then again, maybe people don’t want to save that much for retirement.
 They have other plans for their money.
 Then there’s nothing wrong with low savings numbers in 401k accounts and IRAs.
 They are low because people want them to be low.

 Next time you hear people used to have a pension, think people used to save 15-20% of their pay.
 Nothing stops people from doing so today.
 That is, unless people don’t want to.

-* Teresa Ghilarducci appeared in a short interview with Tess Vigeland on public radio program Marketplace: The 401(k): A failed experiment?
+* Teresa Ghilarducci appeared in a short interview with Tess Vigeland on public radio program Marketplace.
 I don’t agree with her, for reasons stated above.